A quality label is only a reliable one when being trustworthy.

 Regularly expired certificates can be found with their certification number in our database “Certified products”.

-The last update of this overview took place on 23rd February 2023.
+The last update of this overview took place on 6th January 2025.

 The US online retailer Avocado Green Mattress advertises with the eco-INSTITUT labels of the companies LIEN’A and Signature Foam.
 In addition, eco-INSTITUT test criteria that are no longer valid are stored.
 However, Avocado Green Mattress is not a contractual partner of the eco-INSTITUT.
 The eco-INSTITUT has not tested the mattresses from Avocado Green Mattress.